 COLLECTIONView all patches in collection

-A fashion-style button of a goldish metal with a shank.
+A fashion-style button of a goldish metal with a shank and a rim around the edges.
 The diameter of 35/64 inch (14 mm).

-On the front is a relief image of the Russian Imperial Emblem of the 1883 standard.
+On the front is a relief image of the emblem of the Soviet Army – a five-pointed star with the hammer and sickle.
 On the back side – protrusion with a single hole to sew the button to the clothes.